CCA-Public/digital-archives-manual/guides/diskimaging.md

 * A progress window will not appear and keep you informed of how the disk imaging is progressing.
 If disk imaging fails or seems to get hung up on a large number of bad sectors, make note of this in the versement stabilization spreadsheet and set the disk aside for review by the Digital Archivist.
 * If the image is successfully created, go to your project folder in the Depot numérique folder and do a quick visual check that all looks good.
 You should see at least two files: the disk image(s) themselves (potentially split into several files with the same file name but extensions of .001, .002, etc.) and a '.txt' metadata file.
 * If all looks good, repeat this process with the next disk until all media has been imaged.
 Once all media has been imaged, alert the Digital Archivist.

+* *Note* The FTK Imager disk imaging process is very persistent.
+If the disk that you want to image is taking a long time to process, it may not necessarily be faulty.
+The imager will continue to try to image the disks sectors until it is done.
+It is still possible to extract a usable image from a disk after 30 or more hours of attempts, so keep this in mind.

 <a name="isobuster"></a>